-The debtor must sign the payment advices cover sheet.
+The physical signature of the debtor must be affixed tosign the payment advices cover sheet.
 If the case is a joint one, the joint debtor must also certify under penalty of perjury which of the three options outlined in the payment advices cover sheet applies.
 See also Vt.
 LBR 9011-4(c) (outlining signature requirements for non-attorneys).